dsdanielpark/google-driver/README.md

 # Features
 `Simple Download` <br>
-If you simply want to save to the local storage full path through the URL for sharing on Google Drive, use the following.
+To save a file from a shared Google Drive URL to local storage, use the following code.
 ```python
 from googledriver import download